 For patients admitted on the day of surgery that require ENOXAPARIN thromboprophylaxis:

-- Anti-embolism stockings should be considered from admission - ENOXAPARIN started after surgery at the later of: 4hrs post-operatively or 6pm.
+- Anti-embolism stockings can be considered on a risk/benefit judgement - ENOXAPARIN started after surgery at the later of: 4hrs post-operatively or 6pm.
 Then at 6pm on subsequent days.

 Precautions with Epidural & Spinal Anaesthetic Techniques